Algo-Folks/AlgoWorkout2/README.md

 * [4:32pm] Rewinded to be able to show a demo of timestamp appearing, even though method is by questionID instead of sessionID.
 Given being short on time now, I will prioritize making the following impactful UI changes in my remaining time:

+* [5:39pm] Achieved simple conditional rendering for questions on the front end not tied to the user data model.

 ---

 1. [ ] Click to complete a question in Today's Questions and have it appear in the main container